peterkuma/comble-mip-icon-les/README.md

 `/home/b/b380903/postproc/COMBLE`: Postprocessing.

-This repository inherits from the above, but the process is more consolidated, various fixed have been applied to the ICON source code (Section "ICON source code"), and 2D DEPHY output has been added.
-This repository largely inherits from and supersedes Anna's files, but there may be some useful parts which are under Anna's files but not here.
+This repository inherits from the above, but the process is more consolidated, various fixes have been applied to the ICON source code (Section "ICON source code"), and 2D DEPHY output has been added.
+This repository largely inherits from and supersedes Anna's files, but there may be some useful parts that are under Anna's files but not here.

 ## Code repository

-This directory is a Git repository, but not all of the files are commited to the Git history, because the remaining files are either too large or not suitable to be commited.
-Notably, scripts under `bin`, postprocessing code under `src`, and experiment configuration under `exp` are commited, while the model output under `runs` and `submission` is not, nor are ICON repositories under `src/ICON_DWD_NWP_DEPHY` and the COMBLE MIP repository under `arm-comble-mip`.
+This directory is a Git repository, but not all of the files are committed to the Git history, because the remaining files are either too large or not suitable to be committed.
+Notably, scripts under `bin`, postprocessing code under `src`, and experiment configuration under `exp` are committed, while the model output under `runs` and `submission` is not, nor are ICON repositories under `src/ICON_DWD_NWP_DEPHY` and the COMBLE MIP repository under `arm-comble-mip`.